 Staff can give any sanction but they don't give out that many, they prefer to give merits!
-Prefects tend to give out some punishments, but can only give ones when they've checked with the boarding staff first.

 You don't really need to worry about sanctions - just keep to the rules, look after your mates and don't make too much mess!
 Pretty much as long as you are safe everyone is happy and you won't get sanctioned - so just be sensible!